simular-ai/Agent-S/README.md

 </p>

 ## 🥳 Updates
-- [x] **2025/03/11**: Released Agent S V2 along with v0.2.0 of [gui-agents](https://github.com/simular-ai/Agent-S), the new state-of-the-art on OSWorld, outperforming OpenAI's CUA and Anthropic's Claude 3.7 Sonnet!
+- [x] **2025/03/11**: Released Agent S2 along with v0.2.0 of [gui-agents](https://github.com/simular-ai/Agent-S), the new state-of-the-art on OSWorld, outperforming OpenAI's CUA and Anthropic's Claude 3.7 Sonnet!
 - [x] **2025/01/22**: The [Agent S paper](https://arxiv.org/abs/2410.08164) is accepted to ICLR 2025!
 - [x] **2025/01/21**: Released v0.1.2 of [gui-agents](https://github.com/simular-ai/Agent-S) library, with support for Linux and Windows!
 - [x] **2024/12/05**: Released v0.1.0 of [gui-agents](https://github.com/simular-ai/Agent-S) library, allowing you to use Agent-S for Mac, OSWorld, and WindowsAgentArena with ease!